mikesmallhelp/wacat/README.md

 ```

-Note for example that the application contains "Username" label and this is put into the "usernameLabel" attribute's value in the JSON.
-The username value is "Mike", which is put into the "usernameValue" attribute's value in the JSON.
-And same logic applies for the password input field.
-The application has a button named "Login", which is put into the "loginButtonLabel" attribute's value in the JSON.

-The example run command for Windows is:
+In this JSON file:

+- The application has a label "Username," which is assigned to the "usernameLabel" attribute.
+- The value for the username, "Mike," is assigned to the "usernameValue" attribute.
+- Similarly, the label "Password" is assigned to "passwordLabel," and the value "Smallhelp" to "passwordValue."
+- The login button is labeled "Login," and its label is assigned to the "loginButtonLabel" attribute.

+#### Example run commands

+##### For Windows

 ```
 wacat test --conf example-files\configuration-authentication.json https://mikesmallhelp-test-application-simple-authentication.vercel.app/
 ```

-The run command for Linux and Mac is:
+##### For Linux and Mac:

 ```
 wacat test --conf example-files/configuration-authentication.json https://mikesmallhelp-test-application-simple-authentication.vercel.app/
 ```

-The command output is:
+##### Command output

 ```
 Testing in url: https://mikesmallhelp-test-application-simple-authentication.vercel.app/.
 Please wait...